ricksteruk/aya_devnet_guide/prometheus_guide.md

 ### Verify Node Exporter is Running

-Verify the exporter is running by visiting the `/metrics` endpoint on the node on port `9100`
+Verify the exporter is running by visiting the `/metrics` endpoint on the node on port `9100` (enter your own node's ip address in the text below)
 ```
 http://<node_exporter-ip>:9100/metrics
 ```